All Products

 table = o.create_table('my_new_table', schema, if_not_exists=True)

-# Set table lifecycle
+# Set a lifecycle in days

 table = o.create_table('my_new_table', schema, lifecycle=7)